Home > Consumer Contracts > A Legally Binding Contract That You Didn't Mean to Enter?

 Forming a contract: The Offer

-A contract is legally formed by offer and acceptance.
+A contract is created by offer and acceptance.

-The offer can be oral or written, and made expressly in words, or by conduct.
-The person making the offer will be bound by the contract if a reasonable third party would believe that they intended to be bound, and the offer was accepted.
+The offer can be oral or written, and made either explicitly in words or implied through conduct.
+The person making the offer may be bound if a reasonable third party would believe they intended to be, and the offer is then accepted.
+For verbal energy contracts, this means the sales agent should provide a clear offer, with transparent terms such as contract length, exit fees, and rates explained over the phone.

 For example:

-Frustrated that he was struggling to find a buyer for his small two bedroom town house, Simon said to his neighbour Steve in the pub "If you find me a buyer I'll give you a million pounds."
-Clearly Simon did not intend to be bound into a contract with Steve and it was not a genuine offer.
-Therefore if Steve does find a buyer for Simon's house, he will not be able to claim £1,000,000 from Simon.
+Frustrated at being unable to sell his two-bedroom townhouse, Simon told his neighbour Steve in the pub: "If you find me a buyer, I'll give you a million pounds."
+Clearly, Simon did not genuinely intend to be bound by this statement.
+Therefore, even if Steve did find a buyer, Simon would not be legally obliged to pay £1,000,000.

 Forming a contract: The Acceptance